transformer-vq/transformer_vq/README.md

 Optimized implementation of 'Transformer-VQ: Linear-Time Transformers via Vector Quantization'.

-Compared to the legacy implementation, this branch is optimized for *high throughput* and *fast compile times* rather than full flexibility.
+Compared to the legacy branch, this branch is optimized for *high throughput* and *fast compile times* rather than full flexibility.
 It does not yet support sampling, custom update lengths, or decoupling the k/v cache lengths from the block length.

 Support for model parallelism using pjit will be added in the next few weeks!